Some parishes in Acadiana are implementing curfews in response to COVID-19.

 ST LANDRY PARISH

-City of Opelousas: Starting tonight, March 31, there will be a curfew for everyone in the City of Opelousas.
-The curfew will start at 9 p.m. and last until 6 a.m. every day.
+(UPDATED 5/15) City of Opelousas: Effective May 15 to May 29, there will be a curfew for everyone in the City of Opelousas.
+The curfew will start at 10 p.m. and last until 5 a.m. every day.

 In the city of Kaplan there will be a parish-wide curfew for juveniles under the age of 17 and adults, UNLESS they are going to work and have been identified as essential workers.
 The curfew will be in effect from 9 p.m. to 5 a.m., effective March 23, 2020 and ending no later April 20, 2020 at 5 a.m.

-The village of Maurice has established a village-wide curfew for adults 18 years and older, EXCEPT FOR emergency workers and those going to work in an essential job, between the hours of 10 PM to 5 AM.
+The Village of Maurice will lift their curfew on May 1, 2020.
+All citizens are encouraged to limit their activities to abide by the Governor’s “Stay At Home” order.
+The village of Maurice currently has a village-wide curfew for adults 18 years and older, EXCEPT FOR emergency workers and those going to work in an essential job, between the hours of 10 PM to 5 AM.
 There also is a village-wide curfew for unaccompanied juveniles 17 years and younger between the hours of 9 PM to 5 AM beginning March 23rd.

-In addition, on Sunday, Louisiana Gov. John Bel Edwards issued a statewide stay at home order, requiring Louisiana residents to shelter at home unless going out for essential tasks.
-The order is in effect until April 12.
+Louisiana Gov. John Bel Edwards issued a statewide stay at home order, requiring Louisiana residents to shelter at home unless going out for essential tasks.
+The order is in effect until April 30th.

 Examples of Essential Worker Functions under the Cybersecurity & Infrastructure Security Agency (CISA) guidelines include: